 Icelandic Citizenship

-If the child is born abroad, the father may apply to the Ministry of the Interior for the child to acquire Icelandic citizenship.
+If the child is born abroad, the father can request from the Ministry of Infrastructure that the child acquire Icelandic citizenship.
 Children who are twelve years of age or older should be consulted on this matter.
-If a child has not already acquired Icelandic citizenship on any of the grounds listed above, and its parents, at least one of whom is an Icelandic citizen??, subsequently marry, the child gains Icelandic citizenship with the marriage of the parents.
-However, this applies only to children born after 1 October 1988.
-Further information can be obtained from the website of the Ministry of the Interior, and the applicable law can be found on the website of the Icelandic parliament Althingi.
+If a child's parents get married and the child has not already received Icelandic citizenship by any of the means mentioned above, the child acquires Icelandic citizenship upon the parents' marriage.
+However, this only applies to children born after 1 October 1988.
+More information is provided by the Ministry of the Infrastructure on its website, and the Act (in Icelandic) can be viewed on the Althingi website.

 Applying for Icelandic citizenship